bytex-solutions/snamp/docs/overview.md

 * _Category_ - identifier of the notification/event in the managed resource.
 Each managed resource provides a strictly defined set of events
 * _Configuration_ - set of configuration parameters associated with the attribute
 * _Severity_ - severity level of the emitted notifications.
 That is an optional characteristic
+* _Override_ - indicates that event configuration is overridden by resource connector and should not be inherited from group

 The event configuration, category and severity level (optionally) may be specified by the SNAMP administrator.
 Other characteristics depend on the connected managed resource and cannot be changed by administrator.